DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Conclusions

 \section{Conclusions}

-We propose a novel distribution-aware knowledge unification and association (DKUA) framework with an exemplar-free and distillation-free framework.
-To consolidate different domain distributions into unified knowledge, we develop a distribution-aware model and an adaptive knowledge consolidation module to capture domain-specific representation based on the instance level and adaptively transfer different domain knowledge into the unified representation.
-Meanwhile, the unified knowledge association and distribution-based knowledge transfer mechanisms are proposed to unite domain-specific knowledge to the unified representation through instance-wise correlation and domain-wise distribution alignment.
-Experiments show our DKUA outperforms state-of-the-art LReID methods under two training orders and achieves strong generalization on the Unseen domain.
+We propose DSKC, a novel rehearsal-free and distillation-free framework.
+To consolidate diverse domain styles into unified knowledge, we develop a domain-style encoder and a unified knowledge learning module, which capture instance-level domain-specific representations and adaptively integrate them into a unified space.
+Furthermore, we introduce unified knowledge association and domain-based style transfer to align domain-specific representation with the unified representation through instance-wise correlation and domain-wise alignment.
+Extensive experiments demonstrate that our DSKC achieves superior anti-forgetting performance and generalization capability.